h-sami-ullah/Digital-Signal-Processing/README.md

 # Digital-Signal-Processing

-A basic toolkit for basic signal manipulation
+A basic toolkit for digital signal manipulation

 (1) **Adaptive Filter with LMS, NLMS, and RLS algorithm**